dvaneynde/home-automation/DESIGN.md

 Below figure shows these layers and some of the modules relevant to the layers.

-Legend: see UML Class Diagrams, with these specifics:
+Legend: follows UML Class Diagrams, with these specifics:
 - &lt;&lt;layer&gt;&gt; - Package defining a layer.
 - &lt;&lt;exe&gt;&gt; - Executable, basically contains a `main()` routine.